Habits of an agile servant leader – Habit 4 (part 1): Humility

 Benefit 1: Increase inclusiveness – the ground of trust

-As mentioned earlier, the Catalyst study pinpoints humility as one of four most important factors creating a healthy workplace.
-It is because humility create “an environment where employees from different demographic backgrounds feel included” .
+As mentioned earlier, the Catalyst study pinpoints humility as one of the four most important factors in creating a healthy workplace.
+It is because humility creates “an environment where employees from different demographic backgrounds feel included”.

-Social need is prerequisite to ego need.
+Social need is a prerequisite to ego need.
 (Reproduced from Peachey Publications, 2018).

 Benefit 2: Strengthen the bond with peers – the basis of well-being